Wishes: A Magical Gathering of Disney Dreams: Holiday Wishes: Celebrate The Spirit of the SeasonHoliday Wishes: Celebrate the Spirit of the Season replaced Wishes during Mickey's Very Merry Christmas Party, and during the park's regular operating days near Christmas Day (until 2018). The show featured fireworks performed to remixed Christmas songs (including "Spirit of the Season") and an appearance by Tinker Bell.

+Although this show was created for Magic Kingdom, one part of this show to lives on to this day at It's a Small World Holiday at Disneyland as a pre-show/post-show for Believe...
+In Holiday Magic.

 Magic, Music, and Mayhem

-This fireworks show replaced Wishes at Mickey's Pirate and Princess Party, and features music from the Disney Princess library of animated movies and the Pirates of the Caribbean movie franchise.
+This fireworks show replaced Wishes at Mickey's Pirate and Princess Party, and features music from the Disney Princess library of animated films and the Pirates of the Caribbean film franchise.

 Disney's Celebrate America

 This fireworks show replaced Wishes at July 4 every year since 2008, and features music that celebrates the traditions, spirit and music of the United States of America.
-The show also presented at the Disneyland Resort (with Disney California Adventure having a shorter version) as well.
+The show is also presented at the Disneyland Resort (with Disney California Adventure having a shorter version) as well.

-Fantasy in the Sky: New Year's Eve Countdown
+Fantasy in the Sky: New Year's Eve Celebration (2005–2016)

 During New Year's Eve, the regular Wishes show was shown and then supplemented by a special presentation of Fantasy in the Sky, featuring numerous fireworks and instrumental music from an array of Disney films and attractions.
 The show is hosted by Mickey Mouse, Minnie Mouse and Goofy.
+This show is still presented to this day during New Year's Eve and the day before.

 Summer Nightastic!

 In 2010, Walt Disney World replaced Wishes with another fireworks show during a summer entertainment package called "Summer Nightastic!".
-Disney announced that this would be the Magic, Music, and Mayhem show from Disney's Pirate and Princess Party.
+Magic, Music, and Mayhem show comes from Disney's Pirate and Princess Party.

+The Magic, Memories, and You!

+In 2011 as part of the 40th anniversary of The Magic Kingdom, a new pre-show/post-show was made.
+This show includes projections, and Photopass pictures being projected into.
+Disneyland had this pre-show/post-show as part of their "let the memories begin" event.
+This preshow/post-show ended in September and was replaced with Celebrate the Magic in November while at Disneyland, before it was replaced with Disneyland Forever three years later.

+Disney's Cast Member Celebration (2022)

+On May 3, 2022, Magic Kingdom Park was closed to the public at 4:30 pm for a special Cast Member celebration fireworks show.
+During the Cast Member celebration at Magic Kingdom park, Cast Members were shown a tribute to Fantasy in the Sky, Wishes: A Magical Gathering of Disney Dreams, and Happily Ever After before Disney Enchantment.